Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 Rather than optimizing for views or subscribers, I now prioritize qualified leads, sales conversations, and pipeline influence as the primary indicators of success.

+## 4. Synthesis creates more value than summarization

+Before this project, I assumed good research meant collecting the largest number of sources.
+Throughout this assignment, I learned that the real value comes from identifying recurring principles, evaluating disagreements, and making informed decisions rather than simply summarizing expert opinions.
 ---

 Repository: